 Antisymmetric Tie

-A tie is anti-symmetric if when we know that a tie exists from A to B, it means B cannot by necessity be linked back to A in the same way.
+A tie is anti-symmetric if, when we know that a tie exists from A to B, it means B cannot by necessity be linked back to A in the same way.
 This often signifies a hierarchical or authority relationship.
-Examples include “Omar is Isaac’s boss” or a parent-child relationship, whereby if you are something’s parent, they cannot also be your parent (they are something else to you like a son or daughter).
+Examples include “Omar is Isaac’s boss” or a parent-child relationship, in which if you are someone’s parent, you cannot also be their parent (you are something else to them, like a son or daughter).

 Sociological Classification of Social Ties

 In social network analysis, there are different ways to classify these ties, including sociological and graph-theoretic criteria.
 The sociological classification of social ties categorizes them into four main types: Similarities, Social Relations, Interactions, and Flows.
-These four types can further be grouped into states or static situations that persist through time (similarities and social relations) and events representing repeated processes that happen over time (interactions and flows).
+These four types can be further grouped into states, or static situations that persist over time (similarities and social relations), and events, representing repeated processes that unfold over time (interactions and flows).

 Similarities